-- 1. In 2021 an online review will be undertaken to assess the entrant's online activities including;
+- 1. An online review will be undertaken to assess the entrant's online activities including;

 - a.
 The entrant's website

 - b.
 The entrant's social media channels

 - c.
 The entrants search engine optimisation

 - d.
 The entrants external listing sources

-- 2. The online review will account for 10% of the total score available.
+- 2. The online review will account for 10% of the total score.

-- 3. Scoring of the online review will occur at the State/Territory level only, similar to the site review.